waffle-iron/simmer/README.md

  - Or, download directly as a ZIP file from `https://github.com/bwdinc/simmer/archive/master.zip`

 # Support
 This area is meant for actively developing Simmer and should _not_ be used for support.
-If you are having trouble using Simmer, please consult our [official documentation](http://docs.simmerwp.com) or visit the [support forums](https://wordpress.org/support/plugin/simmer).
+If you are having trouble using Simmer, please consult our [official documentation](http://docs.simmerwp.com) or email [hi@simmerwp.com](mailto:hi@simmerwp.com).

 # Bugs
 If you find a bug or have an engineering question, feel free to open a new issue [here](https://github.com/bwdinc/simmer/issues).